Colorado State Required Pre-licensing Hours: 168 hours

 All Real Estate Express courses are approved by the Colorado Department of Regulatory Affairs – Real Estate Division.
 Once complete, you are eligible for the Colorado Broker Exam.

-Per Real Estate Express policy, students have six (6) months per course to complete the 168-hour pre-license coursework for brokers.
+Per Real Estate Express policy, students have one (1) year to complete the 168-hour pre-license coursework for brokers.
 The start date for distance education courses is the date the course material is first accessed and the end date is when all required documentation is submitted to the provider.
 The 168 hours of pre-licensing education include the following:

 - Real Estate Law and Practice – 48 Hours